change the world, we must be good to those who cannot repay us.”

-How ironic that the Catholic Church has elected a Franciscan to lead them, a man who has not only vowed chastity, but poverty in the service of his God and his religious beliefs.
+How ironic that the Catholic Church has elected a Jesuit to lead them, a man who has not only vowed chastity, but poverty in the service of his God and his religious beliefs.

 You can’t help but admire a man whose 265 predecessors lived in splendor in an opulent palace but chooses to bed in a small cell and to eat cafeteria-style with the workers that serve him.

 One thing you might notice is that the Pope is happy … genuinely happy most of the time.
 He has chosen to serve rather than be served.
 It isn’t his vast wealth that has made Pope Francis happy, it is his choice to be of service to others.
 Contrast his pinched-faced predecessor, who insisted on protocol and ceremony and condescension; who shunned non-Catholics and even many Catholics who happened to be gay or transgendered or in need of respite from endless childbearing or in some other way less worthy, less deserving of grace, less entitled.

 I first discovered this idea of serving others, of finding compassion in empathy, of leaving childish selfishness behind and making ourselves useful and productive and cooperative within the bigger picture, in the book The Art of Happiness written by the Dalai Lama1, another selfless world leader.
 While the Chinese invasion and occupation of Tibet forced the Fourteenth Dalai Lama into exile, he was not forced into anger or demands for revenge.
 He calls for rapprochement and understanding instead.